okeefm/s3g/doc/gcode_protocol.markdown

 XYZEF Form

-     X: (optional) If present, new X axis position, in mm
+     X: (code, optional) If present, new X axis position, in mm
-     Y: (optional) If present, new Y axis position, in mm
+     Y: (code, optional) If present, new Y axis position, in mm
-     Z: (optional) If present, new Z axis position, in mm
+     Z: (code, optional) If present, new Z axis position, in mm
-     E: (optional) If present, speed of extrusion, in
+     E: (code, optional) If present, speed of extrusion, in
-     F: (optional) Feedrate, in mm/min
+     F: (code, optional) Feedrate, in mm/min